The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 Snuffle mats allow dogs to sniff and find hidden food.
 They’re perfect food toys for brachycephalic dogs as they are soft and won’t hurt their eyes, plus they’re not too long/deep so they can get their food out more easily.
 I’ve linked you to a snuffle mat from Zooplus, but they’re all fairly similar (mine is handmade from a market!) as long as you can wash it easily!

-For the curious amongst you, we wanted to highlight what to look for in a dog puzzle feeder.
-Choosing a good dog food puzzle is about more than just looks, so here’s what you should look out for.
+For the curious amongst you, we wanted to highlight what to look for in the best dog puzzle feeder.
+Choosing a good dog food puzzle toy is about more than just looks, so here’s what you should be watching for when you head to buy.

 1. Whether it moves or not